Can Physical Therapy Help Reduce Scar Tissue?

 Generally speaking, the more severe the injury, the more scar tissue your body will create.

-This is especially true if it’s the result of a deep cut resulting from a surgery.
+This is especially true if it’s the result of a deep cut from surgery.

-It can go through a process called remodeling, where the abnormal clump of cells are slowly loosened and replaced with normally aligned cells.
+This happens when the large clump of collagen is slowly loosened and replaced with normally aligned cells.

 Types Of Scar Tissue